MixWithUs/blog.github.io/content/_index.md

 ---
-title: "Welcome to MixWithUs! :tada:"
+title: "Welcome to our Blog!"
 cascade:
   showDate: true
   showAuthor: true